COSC-310-Group-4/Group-4-Project-Assignment-3/README.md

 > $ python -m spacy download en_core_web_sm
 > $ pip install nltk

+We need to also download the corpus necessary for our NLP and program to run.
+To do this:
+> Make sure to "$ pip install nltk" beforehand
+> Open python shell
+> ">>> import nltk"
+> ">>> nltk.download()"
+> A new window will open.
+Under the menu "CORPORA", scroll to find "wordnet", and finally press "download"

 2. Make sure the code will be running on the file directory.
 To make sure you have it running on the directory, do the following:

 > go to settings or (shortcut: ctrl+, )